 Wild-type virus: HIV that has no drug resistance mutations.
 This is usually the virus that you are first infected with.

 Introduction

-Nearly everyone who is HIV positive has questions about HIV that have never been answered - by your doctor, your friends or general reading.
+Nearly everyone who is HIV positive has a question about HIV that has never been answered - by your doctor, your friends or general reading.

 This is a shame because nearly everything is easy to explain.